madewokherd/xalia/README.md

 Requirements:
  * A .NET runtime.
 This can either be Mono or .NET 6.
 The "self-contained" archives contain a build of .NET 6.
 When using Mono, the "Facade" assemblies (which are needed to support .NET Standard applications) are required; for some reason, Ubuntu has them in the `mono-devel` package.
- * SDL2.
-This should just be a matter of installing the libsdl2 packages on your distribution (`libsdl2-2.0-0` on Ubuntu).
+ * SDL3.
+This should just be a matter of installing the libsdl3 packages on your distribution.
  * AT-SPI2.
 This is probably included with your desktop environment, but you will need to enable it.

 You will need to enable AT-SPI2.
 On XFCE, this can be done by starting "Accessibility" in the applications menu and enabling the checkbox labeled "Enable assistive technologies".
 On Plasma, the option is in Accessibility settings under the Screen Reader tab, misleadingly named "Screen reader enabled".
 You will need to log in again for the change to take effect.